Find Fresh Seasonal Produce at Indian Valley Organic Farm and Garden in Novato

 This spring and summer, the Indian Valley Organic Farm and Garden on the grounds of College of Marin's Indian Valley Campus is a great place to get organic fruits and veggies.
-A project of College of Marin, Conservation Corps North Bay, and the UC Cooperative Extension, this 5.8-acre certified organic education farm and garden is open to the public for produce shopping on Wednesdays and Saturdays from 10 am to 3 pm.
+A project of College of Marin, Conservation Corps North Bay, and the UC Cooperative Extension, this 5.8-acre certified organic education farm and garden is open to the public for produce shopping on Wednesdays and Saturdays from 10 am to 3 pm from March through October.

 Bring your own bags and browse the farm stand for a wide variety of seasonal produce grown right there on-site.
 Right now, you can get artichokes, beets, radishes, chard, kale, leeks, and more.
 They also sell plants like poppies and other flowers, fruit trees, and several kinds of strawberry plants.
 Bring your own plastic bags, as they aren't provided here, altough you can buy washable, reusable produce bags at the stand for $1.

 The Indian Valley Organic Farm and Garden is located on the Indian Valley Campus at 1800 Ignacio Boulevard.
 To get there, take Highway 101 to the Ignacio/Bel Marin Keys Boulevard exit and head west on Ignacio Boulevard.
 Follow Ignacio Boulevard all the way to the end of the road near the campus police station.
 There's a $4 parking fee during the week.
 The farm is a short walk from the parking area near the baseball fields.

 You can also reach the farm by hiking or riding through the adjacent Indian Valley Open Space Preserve, which is a great place for a family hike or bike ride.